 Un excelente recurso digital en español que ayuda a enriquecer el aprendizaje de los estudiantes en la escuela primaria y secundaria

 Access for children and young adults and Britannica Reference Center for older students and adults.
 Contents include encyclopedia articles, magazines and journals, websites, multimedia, dictionary and thesaurus entries.
-Additional content sources include World Data Analyst and Notable Quotations.
+Additional content sources include a a world atlas, a country comparison tool, and Notable Quotations.

 Over 3,600 in-depth, themed reports that analyze issues that have shaped the modern world, including reportage of current events placed within historical context.
 Search full-text of the reports, limit searches by date and topic and use Issue Tracker to trace important changes in issues over time.